 All tropical cyclones, no matter what name or category they have have can cause a lot of damage.
-With that being said, there is a reason why different storms have different classifications.
+So you should pay attention to both.
+But there is a reason why different storms have different names.
 And sometimes it is difficult to know one from another.
-So in this article we answer a common question, which is what’s the difference: tropical storm vs hurricane.
-We’ll answer this question and dive into the details below.

 Definitions: Tropical Storm vs Hurricane